aman-20232703/networking-cisco-packet-tracer-/README.md

 The Session Layer is responsible for establishing, managing, and terminating sessions between two communicating devices or applications.
 It ensures that communication is properly organized and synchronized.

 ##### Main Functions of the Session Layer:
-Function
-Session
-Establishment
-Description
+Function    &nbsp;&nbsp;&nbsp;     Description
-Initiates a communication session between devices.
+Session Establishment      Initiates a communication session between devices.

 Session Maintenance         Keeps the session active during data transfer.

 Session Termination         Closes the session when communication ends.

-Synchronization
-Inserts checkpoints (sync points) in data streams to resume from there in case of failure.
+Synchronization             Inserts checkpoints (sync points) in data streams to resume from there in case of failure.

-Function
-Description
-Dialog Control
-Manages which side communicates at what time (half-duplex or full-duplex).
+Dialog Control       Manages which side communicates at what time (half-duplex or fullduplex).

-Examples of Session Layer Protocols:
+##### Examples of Session Layer Protocols:
-Protocol
-Use Case
-RPC (Remote Procedure Call) Allows programs to execute code on a remote system.
+Protocol     &nbsp;&nbsp;&nbsp;                    Use Case RPC (Remote Procedure Call)            Allows programs to execute code on a remote system.
-NetBIOS
-Supports communication in LANs.
+NetBIOS                                Supports communication in LANs.
-PPTP
-SMPP
+PPTP                                   used for VPN sessions SMPP                                   Used in SMS message exchange systems.

 #### 6. Presentation Layer
-Used for VPN sessions.
-Used in SMS message exchange systems.
 The Presentation Layer is like the translator and formatter of the OSI model.
 Its main job is to ensure that data sent from one system can be understood by another — regardless of differences in data formats, encoding, or encryption.

-Main Functions of the Presentation Layer:
+##### Main Functions of the Presentation Layer:
-Function
-Translation
-Encryption/Decryption
-Description
+<b>Function</b>       &nbsp;&nbsp;&nbsp;             <b> Description <b>
-Converts data between different formats (e.g., EBCDIC ↔ ASCII).
+<b>Translation</b>             Converts data between different formats (e.g., EBCDIC ↔ ASCII).

-Secures data before transmission and decrypts it at the receiver's end.
+<b>Encryption/Decryption</b>    Secures data before transmission and decrypts it at the receiver's end.

-Compression/Decompression Reduces data size for faster transmission and restores it on the other side.
+<b>Compression/Decompression</b>    Reduces data size for faster transmission and restores it on the other side.
-Data Formatting
-Ensures data is in a readable and usable format (e.g., JPEG, MP4, PDF).
+<b>Data Formatting</b>    Ensures data is in a readable and usable format (e.g., JPEG, MP4, PDF).

-Examples of Presentation Layer Protocols/Technologies:
+##### Examples of Presentation Layer Protocols/Technologies:
-Technology
-SSL/TLS
-Role
+<b>Technology</b>      &nbsp;&nbsp;&nbsp;          <b>Role<b>
-Encrypts/decrypts web traffic (used in HTTPS)
+<b>SSL/TLS</b>               Encrypts/decrypts web traffic (used in HTTPS)

-JPEG, MP3, MP4 Format multimedia data for transmission GIF, PNG
+<b>JPEG, MP3, MP4</b>        Format multimedia data for transmission

-Image formatting
+<b>GIF, PNG </b>             Image formatting

-ASCII, EBCDIC Text encoding formats
+<b>ASCII, EBCDIC</b>         Text encoding formats

-MIME
-Used for formatting email data
+<b>MIME </b>                 Used for formatting email data

 #### 7. Application layer
 The Application Layer is the topmost layer of the OSI model.
 It directly interacts with the end-user and provides network services to applications (like web browsers, email clients, etc.).